atroncy/kapacitor_prophet-udf/README.md

-a udf for kapacitor using prophet
+a udf (batch) for kapacitor using prophet